 Well, as it turns out, a recent study found that when half the participants were told to think of their assigned workout as "playtime" instead of exercise, they ate healthier.

 The other half, who were assigned the same workout except it was framed as "exercise," ate higher calorie foods, like soda and candy, post-workout.
 And, they reported feeling more fatigued and grumpy.

 Basically, if you think exercise sucks, you're more likely to reward yourself for doing it with treats.

 Schedule Some Serious Fun

 If you don't enjoy your chosen activity, it's going to be pretty darn hard to call it playtime.

 I'm a huge fan of finding forms of movement that are truly pleasurable.
 By doing so, you're more likely to stick with it.
 After all, we're wired to seek pleasure and avoid pain.

 You'll also be less stressed thinking about it and doing it.
-Remember, a relaxed state is the optimal state for metabolism, digestion and overall health.
+Remember, a relaxed state is the optimal state for overall health.